 Place the poblano chiles and jalapeno peppers on a separate lightly oiled baking sheet skin sides up.

-Bake the peppers and tomatillos about 12-15 minutes until skin side is blistering on both the tomatillos and peppers.
+Roast the Peppers and Tomatillos.
+Bake the peppers and tomatillos about 12 - 15 minutes until skin side is blistering on both the tomatillos and green chiles.
 Rotate the baking sheets if needed.
-You may need up to 20 minutes, depending on your proximity to the heat element.

 Remove from heat and cool slightly.
 They will look like this.